agrwladiti/Bay-St-Climate-Calculations/README.md

 - **allcompanydata.xlsx:** Pre-downloaded data with multiple sheets containing GHG emissions, EVIC, and shareholding details.
 - **BOCC 2022 Data:** Downloadable link to fossil fuel financing data.
 - **Final Report:** A copy of the methodology and calculations for reference.

+## Folders in the Repository

+- **allcompanydata:** The idividualized version of allcompanydata.xlsx, with each sheet now being a standalone .csv file.
+- **calculations:** The original spreadsheets used by the Toronto Climate Observatory for the Bay Street Climate Report.

 ---